UAE shoots down 2 ballistic missiles fired by Houthis over Abu Dhabi | Law-Order

 - United Arab Emirates

+The ministry also shared a video on Twitter showing an F-16 fighter jet destroying the ballistic missile launcher in Yemen.

+"MOD Joint Operations Command announces that at 04:10 hrs Yemen time an F-16 destroyed a ballistic missile launcher in Al Jawf, immediately after it launched two ballistic missiles at Abu Dhabi.
+They were successfully intercepted by our air defence systems," the ministry said in a tweet.

-The ministry also said in a statement that the UAE is ready to deal with any threats and that the authority would take all necessary measures to protect the country from all attacks, the official WAM news agency reported.
+In a statement, the ministry affirmed its ''full readiness to deal with any threats,'' adding that it will ''take all necessary measures to protect the UAE from any attacks,'' according to the official WAM news agency.

 The attack came a week after Yemen's Houthi rebels targeted a fuel depot in Abu Dhabi and the city's main airport, heightening tensions in the oil-exporting region.